 This is a key time for the City, as our businesses face the economic challenges of recovery from the pandemic and the aftermath of Brexit.
 We believe that City stakeholders are best served by an authority where the elected members can represent the interests of their constituents, rather than any particular political party or pressure group, and stood as independents, and pledged to work constructively as a team with whoever was elected as a member to represent the Ward.

 Mary is a City resident who worked as a Senior Manager in the NHS and was a magistrate for 30 years (chairing the Family Panel and Licensing Committee).
 She was also involved in the Scout movement and a Women’s Refuge.
-Mary was elected as a City Common Councillor in 2017 and is a Vice Chair on Policy & Resources Committee, chairs the Housing Management Sub Committee, is Deputy Chair of the Port Health & Environmental Services Committee, Deputy Chair of the Health & Wellbeing Board and is a member of the Licencing, Community & Children’s Services and the Planning & Transportations Committees.
+Mary was elected as a City Common Councillor in 2017 and is the Chair of the Port Health & Environmental Services Committee, Chair of the Health & Wellbeing Board and is a member of the Licencing, Community & Children’s Services and the Planning & Transportations Committees.

 Mary has a special interest in recycling, street cleaning and noise and pollution issues which particularly affect residents.
 Mary is also a school governor and a trustee of a local community centre.

 John is a founder of Rocket Science UK Ltd, a consulting firm based, since 2001 in Farringdon and now located in the Ward.
 His current work for the Greater London Authority and City Bridge Trust focuses on the design, funding and evaluation of programmes which tackle inequality.
 John is a former Councillor in Tower Hamlets, serving on the Overview and Scrutiny Committee and leading the successful campaign to keep open the famous York Hall boxing venue.
 John’s committees include Community & Children’s Services, Culture Heritage & Libraries and the City Bridge Foundation Board.

 John is a Non-Executive Director of Bikeworks CIC, an award-winning social enterprise; a member of the Haberdashers’ Company Charities’ Committee, Castle Baynard Ward Club and Chair of Finance of a local primary school.